roderik/claude-code-project-index/README.md

 | **🐛 Incomplete Fixes**   | Claude fixes one function but misses related functions that need updates      | `calls` field shows complete call chains for comprehensive fixes        |
 | **🏗️ Pattern Violations** | Claude uses different patterns than the rest of your codebase                 | Extracted patterns ensure consistency with existing code style          |

-PROJECT_INDEX.json solves this by providing Claude with complete architectural and flow awareness of your entire project.
+PROJECT_INDEX.dsl solves this by providing Claude with complete architectural and flow awareness of your entire project.

 ## UML Patterns and Their Value